 “For every backpack sold, we provide 25 meals to families in need across the U.S. Due to the recent COVID-19 crisis, we’ve started an initiative to double the meals provided for every backpack sold in order to donate 50 meals for each backpack sold to Feeding America’s COVID-19 Response Fund.
 We’ve provided 10,000 meals to the response fund to date, and hope to reach 50,000 meals provided by the end of May.” – Kelly Belknap of Adventurist Backpack Co.

-If you need help with how to write content about giving back that showcases your authentic business efforts, let us know.
+If you need help with how to write content for your nonprofit that showcases your authentic business efforts, let us know.
 We can brainstorm the best action to put your business in the spotlight while showing your altruistic side.

 If you want your nonprofit content to be successful, it’s important to have compelling copy that explains what you do and why people should care.